yohei-yoshihara/learn-vulkan/guide/src/initialization/glfw_window.md

 # GLFW Window

 We will use GLFW (3.4) for windowing and related events.
 The library - like all external dependencies - is configured and added to the build tree in `ext/CMakeLists.txt`. `GLFW_INCLUDE_VULKAN` is defined for all consumers, to enable GLFW's Vulkan related functions (known as **Window System Integration (WSI)**).
 GLFW 3.4 supports Wayland on Linux, and by default it builds backends for both X11 and Wayland.
-For this reason it will need the development headers for both platforms (and some other Wayland/CMake dependencies) to configure/build successfully.
+For this reason it will need the development packages for [both platforms](https://www.glfw.org/docs/latest/compile_guide.html#compile_deps_wayland) (and some other Wayland/CMake dependencies) to configure/build successfully.
 A particular backend can be requested at runtime if desired via `GLFW_PLATFORM`.

-Although it is quite feasible to have multiple windows in a Vulkan-GLFW application, that is out of scope of this guide.
-So for our purposes GLFW (the library) and a single window are a monolithic unit - initialized and destroyed together.
+Although it is quite feasible to have multiple windows in a Vulkan-GLFW application, that is out of scope for this guide.
+For our purposes GLFW (the library) and a single window are a monolithic unit - initialized and destroyed together.
 This can be encapsulated in a `std::unique_ptr` with a custom deleter, especially since GLFW returns an opaque pointer (`GLFWwindow*`).

 ```cpp
 // window.hpp